 If you don’t have time to take advantage of the conveniences and amenities offered, then living in this area may not be worth it.

-Finally, while many of the rules and regulations are to help maintain the property, some of them may be counter to what you wish to do with your property.
+Finally, while many of the rules and regulations are to help maintain the properties within the PUD, some of them may be counter to what you wish to do with your property.

 For example, you may need to seek permission to install a pool in your backyard or paint the exterior of your home.

 Or you may need to follow guidelines about where you can park or whether pet ownership is allowed.